acadadev/rosrider_doc/05_PARAMETERS/README.md

 By adjusting the TRIM parameter, we can effectively fine-tune the motor outputs to ensure accurate and precise robot motion, even in the presence of minor variations in motor performance or mechanical alignment.

-config_flags explanation
+-config_flags explanation
-ros2rpi config explanation
+-ros2rpi config explanation
-allowed skip before what
+-allowed skip before what
-explain pwm frequency and pwm divider is it 0x33 for default couple of rosparam commands
+-explain pwm frequency and pwm divider
+-is it 0x33 for default
+-couple of rosparam commands

 __Next Chapter:__ [Updating Firmware](../06_FIRMWARE/README.md)